Introduction to the Expense Statement Tool

 Nicolas Vodoz Updated by Nicolas Vodoz

-General overheads are costs related to the operation of a site (building) that must be allocated among the residents of the site.
+Overhead costs are costs related to the operation of a property (building) that must be allocated among the property's residents.

-Usually, these primarily consist of heating costs (heating of rooms/apartments and hot water production).
+Generally, these are mainly heating costs (heating of rooms/apartments and hot water production).

 However, other so-called "ancillary" costs can also be allocated.
-This includes, for example, electricity costs for the common areas of the building, concierge fees, maintenance costs for the elevators, etc.
+These include, for example, electricity costs for common areas of the building, concierge fees, elevator maintenance costs, etc.

-These costs are defined in the lease or in the condominium regulation (PPE).
+These costs are defined in the rental agreement or in the condominium regulations (WEG/PPE).

-The allocation method is defined in the template for the individual accounting of energy and water costs (DIFEE) published in 2017 by the Federal Office of Energy (OFEN).
+The allocation method is defined in the model for the individual statement of energy and water costs (DIFEE) published in 2017 by the Federal Office of Energy (SFOE/OFEN).

-When thermal energy and hot water meters are installed, heating costs are allocated with a variable share of 70% (based on the individual consumption of residents) and a fixed share of 30% (based on the surface areas of the apartments or their shares in thousandths in the condominium).
+When thermal energy and hot water meters are installed, heating costs are allocated with a variable share of 70% (based on the individual consumption of the residents) and a fixed share of 30% (based on apartment surfaces or thousandths shares in the condominium).

-Ancillary costs are allocated based on the surface areas of the apartments or their shares in thousandths in the condominium.
-This is also the case for heating costs when no meter is installed, as is typical in older buildings.
+Ancillary costs are allocated based on apartment surfaces or thousandths shares in the condominium.
+This is also the case for heating costs when no meters are installed, as is common in older buildings.

-The type and number of meters installed in the building therefore impact how the charge statements are generated.
-See Connection of meters.
+The type and number of meters installed in the building therefore have an impact on how the expense statements are generated.
+See Connecting meters.

-Climkit offers a tool to generate individual cost statements directly from its online platform.
-Here’s how to use it step by step: Create/modify a cost accounting period.
+Climkit offers a tool to generate individual expense statements directly from its online platform.
+Here is how to use it step by step: Create/modify an accounting period.

 How Did We Do?